-The TAC/CMP is an advisory group made up of professional and technical representatives including planners, engineers, and other disciplines.
-The TAC/CMP members meet on a monthly basis and review technical matters and make recommendations concerning transportation plans and programs to the level of service for roadways, safety/crashes, public transportation, goods/freight movement, trail facilities, and bicycle and pedestrian facilities.
+The TAC/CMP is an advisory group made up of professional and technical representatives including planners, engineers, and people of other disciplines.
+The TAC/CMP members meet every other month to review technical matters and make recommendations concerning transportation plans and programs to the MPO Board.
+The CMP Task Force was created in 1996 to function under the TAC to help produce an operational congestion management plan for Pasco County.
+The CMP involves developing and monitoring performance measures that address the level of service for roadways, safety/crashes, public transportation, goods/freight movement, trail facilities, and bicycle and pedestrian facilities.
 The CMP is used to create a state of the system report that supports the development of projects that improve congestion in Pasco County and can be incorporated.